 Rooted in our Catholic faith and in The Goals and Criteria of Sacred Heart education, Stone Ridge values diversity, equity, and inclusion as an integral element of the community and education.
 We believe that each person is created in the image of God, and we commit ourselves to foster an awareness that impels us to act in the interests of equity and justice for all.

-New to her role this year, Michelle Black serves as the Director of Diversity, Equity, and Inclusion.
-The mission of the Diversity, Equity, and Inclusion (DEI) program at Stone Ridge is to advance understanding and respect among people of all cultures, religions, and races.
-This program aims to improve inter- and intra-group relations by creating brave spaces for dialogue; training inclusive student leaders, faculty members, and administrators by highlighting the benefits of diversity; and building bridges of understanding and respect among our different members of the Stone Ridge community.
-The School’s understanding of diversity is not limited to race and ethnicity, but rather a recognition that all individuals experience the world through various dimensions, such as age, ethnic heritage, gender, mental/physical abilities, and characteristics, race and sexual orientation.
-The dimensions can also include communication style, education, family status, first language, geographic location, income, military experience, organizational role and level, work experience, expertise, and work style.
+The Mission of the Office of Diversity Equity and Inclusion at Stone Ridge School of the Sacred Heart is inherently connected to the Mission and Philosophy of the Goals of Sacred Heart education in its work to advance understanding and respect among people of all cultures, religions, and races.
+This Office endeavors to improve inter and intra-group relations by creating brave spaces for dialogue; training inclusive student leaders, faculty members, staff, and administrators by highlighting the benefits of diversity; and building bridges of understanding and respect among our different members of the Stone Ridge community.
+Stone Ridge’s understanding of diversity is not limited to race and ethnicity, but rather a recognition that all individuals experience the world through various dimensions, such as age, nationality, gender, mental/physical abilities, and characteristics, socioeconomic status, and sexual orientation.
+Dimensions can also include communication style, education, family status, first language, geographic location, income, military experience, organizational role and level, work experience, expertise, and work style.

 We work to support and increase our community’s awareness, understanding, inclusion, cooperation, and celebration of all its members.
-Our commitment to the diversity of our student body includes our desire to present a healthy representation of diversity in the composition of faculty, staff, administration, and trustees, and likewise reflected in our curriculum.
+Our commitment to the diversity of our student body includes our endeavor to present a healthy representation of diversity in the composition of faculty, staff, administration, and Trustees, and likewise reflected in our curriculum.

 ALL SCHOOL INITIATIVE - NO PLACE FOR HATE SCHOOL

-For the fourth year, Stone Ridge will be a No Place For Hate School, a distinction bestowed on the school community by the Anti-Defamation League.
+Stone Ridge is a No Place For Hate School, a distinction bestowed on the school community by the Anti-Defamation League.
 Stone Ridge has been considered for this distinction because we continually work on building a safe and inclusive community in which respect is the goal and where all students can thrive.
 We empower students, faculty, administration, and family members to take a strong stand against hate and bullying, and we send a clear, unified message that all students have a home at Stone Ridge.

 CULTURAL COMPETENCY and PROFESSIONAL DEVELOPMENT